sotnir/git-course/_episodes/05-remote-collaboration.md

 ```
 {: .language-bash}

-> ## `Fetch` vs `pull`
+> ## `git fetch` vs `git pull`
-> If `git pull` is a shortcut for `git fetch` followed by `git merge` then, why would
-> you ever want to do these steps separately?
+> If `git pull` is a shortcut for `git fetch` followed by `git merge` then, why would you ever want to do these steps separately?
 >
+> Well, `git fetch` first lets you inspect the changes before
+> deciding what you want to do with them.
-> Well, depending on what the commits on the remote branch contain,
+> Depending on what the commits on the remote branch contain,
-> you might want to e.g., abandon your local commits before merging.
+> you might want to abandon your local commits before merging.
->
-> Fetching first lets you inspect the changes
-> before deciding what you want to do with them.
 {: .callout}

 ### Conflicts and how to resolve them

-Let's continue to pretend that our two local, cloned, repositories are hosted
+Let's continue to pretend that our two local clones of the repository are hosted
 on two different machines.
 You should currently be in the original *git-papers* folder.
-Let's add an affiliation for each author,
-and then push these changes to our remote repository:
+Let's add an affiliation for each author, and then push these changes to our remote repository:

 ```
 $ nano journal.md		# Add author affiliations